[LUM#4] An Open Web

-A brilliant idea that addresses a critical need.
+A brilliant idea that addresses a huge need.
 In France, where one in every 100 people has a visual impairment, fewer than 4% of government websites are accessible to the visually impaired.
-These needs extend far beyond France: worldwide, more than 246 million people have vision impairments.
+These needs are not limited to France: worldwide, more than 246 million people have vision impairments.

 Vitale Canvas